etecnos/pdfeditor/README.md

 # pdfeditor
 PDF editor is a Python project that is used to edit PDF files through various ways, by using graphics (pygame) and various other python libraries to access the PDF's

+BY Using PDF editor you will be able to:
+- convert an image to PDF
+- split a PDF file to its pages
+- merge 2 or more PDF files to one new file
+- detect words insdie a PDF file
+- extract tables from PDF files (beta)